AndreRudolph/impulsephp-doc/docs/component_contexts.md

   </pre>
 </div>

-So whenever you use <span class="code-hint">button</span> then the app's button is used.
-This default behavior is used when you globally want to replace default components with your own components or bundled components.
+So whenever you use <span class="code-hint">button</span> in your templates,the app's button is used over the one provided by Impulse.

 <h4><a id="customize-registration-order">Customize registration order</a></h4>